Christiaan Huygens: Cosmotheoros

 Shortly before his death in 1695, Huygens completed his most speculative work entitled Cosmotheoros.
 At his direction, it was to be published only posthumously by his brother, which Constantijn Jr. did in 1698.
 In this work, Huygens speculated on the existence of extraterrestrial life, which he imagined similar to that on Earth.
-Such speculations were not uncommon at the time, justified by Copernicanism or the plenitude principle, but Huygens went into greater detail.
-However, it did so without the benefit of understanding Newton's laws of gravitation, or the fact that the atmospheres on other planets are composed of different gases.
-Cosmotheoros, translated into English as The celestial worlds discover’d, has been seen as part of speculative fiction in the tradition of Francis Godwin, John Wilkins, and Cyrano de Bergerac.
-Huygens's work was fundamentally utopian and owes some inspiration from the cosmography and planetary speculation of Peter Heylin.
+Such speculations were not uncommon at the time, justified by Copernicanism or the plenitude principle, but Huygens went into greater detail, though without acknowledging Newton's laws of gravitation or the fact that planetary atmospheres are composed of different gases.
+Cosmotheoros, translated into English as The celestial worlds discover’d, is fundamentally a utopian work that owes some inspiration to the work of Peter Heylin, and it was likely seen by contemporary readers as a piece of fiction in the tradition of Francis Godwin, John Wilkins, and Cyrano de Bergerac.

 Huygens wrote that availability of water in liquid form was essential for life and that the properties of water must vary from planet to planet to suit the temperature range.
 He took his observations of dark and bright spots on the surfaces of Mars and Jupiter to be evidence of water and ice on those planets.
 He argued that extraterrestrial life is neither confirmed nor denied by the Bible, and questioned why God would create the other planets if they were not to serve a greater purpose than that of being admired from Earth.
 Huygens postulated that the great distance between the planets signified that God had not intended for beings on one to know about the beings on the others, and had not foreseen how much humans would advance in scientific knowledge.

-It was also in this book that Huygens published his estimates for the relative sizes of the solar system and his method for calculating stellar distances.
+It was also in this book that Huygens published his estimates for the relative sizes of the Solar System and his method for calculating stellar distances.
 He made a series of smaller holes in a screen facing the Sun, until he estimated the light was of the same intensity as that of the star Sirius.
 He then calculated that the angle of this hole was 1/27,664th the diameter of the Sun, and thus it was about 30,000 times as far away, on the (incorrect) assumption that Sirius is as luminous as the Sun.
 The subject of photometry remained in its infancy until the time of Pierre Bouguer and Johann Heinrich Lambert.